IUS-CS/c346-fa23-project-team-rocket/doc/projectreflections.md

 One of the things I've been working on throughout this project is documentation, and it's really opened my eyes to how much documentation can be necessary for a project.
 On some previous projects I'd worked on, the amount of non-code documentation was very minimal, and looking back, that was a tremendous error that likely caused some of the issues I experienced in those projects later on.
 As such, having to write out all of these different documentation files and working with markdown has given me a newfound appreciation for writing good, clean, and readable documentation that goes over the intricacies of the project it's attached to.

+### Conclusion

+I've worked with various tools and techniques throughout this project, which has allowed me to confront the different problems in the project in interesting ways.
+For example, when constructing the Terminal Flags module, I was constantly referring back to the chain of responsibility pattern so that it would be easily expandable when we needed more flags.
+This extra work paid off when I needed to implement time-related flags for some simulation parameters later.
+As such, I've gained a healthy appreciation for how proper planning can make a project's development smoother and easier to do.

 ## Dale

 ## Jonathan